 A psychologist is concerned with mental well-being and the identification and diagnosis of factors that endanger it.
 The general process is listening to their patients, administering personality, aptitude, vocational and other tests for accurate evaluation and developing a therapeutic treatment plan, with the assistance of other specialists-usually psychiatrists-in case administering medication is required.
 They usually conduct scientific research and studies about behaviour and brain functions, and test for patterns that will allow them to better comprehend and predict patterns in patients.
 They may opt to supervise interns, counseling professionals and clinicians as well.

 Conditions They Treat:

-Psychologists not only treat mental health disorders such as Attention Deficit Disorder (ADD) and Attention Deficit Hyperactive Disorder (ADHD), but also help people recover from trauma, substance addiction, stress and anxiety as well as personality and self-esteem issues.
+Psychologists not only treat developmental disorders such as Attention Deficit Disorder (ADD) and Attention Deficit Hyperactive Disorder (ADHD), but also help people recover from trauma, substance addiction, stress and anxiety as well as personality and self-esteem issues.
 They also provide relationship counselling and anger management advice.